jeroenooms/opencpu-pages/_posts/2015-02-16-minimist-release-0-1.md

   0.001   0.000   0.001
 {% endhighlight %}

 I'm working on several other packages to implement bindings to cool JavaScript libraries (see also [yesterdays post](https://www.opencpu.org/posts/v8-release-0-5/)).
-If you have some suggetions for other JavaScript libraries that might be useful in R [get in touch](http://twitter.com/home?status=%23rstats%20%40opencpu%20).
+If you have some suggetions for other JavaScript libraries that might be useful in R, [get in touch](http://twitter.com/home?status=%23rstats%20%40opencpu%20).